13 Family Command Center Ideas to Keep Everyone Organized

 This command center has room for a chalkboard, hooks for keys, a calendar and a clip for important papers.
 It’s all you need, all on a stunning wood panel.

 Mega-Calendar – Sports Command Center

 Maybe a simple command center won’t work for you because your life is anything but.
-Then One Thrifty Chick has you covered.

 Track everyone’s schedules in one mega calendar that is attached to a cork board.
 Use clipboards to hold important papers and notes.

 What sets this idea apart from all the others is the gigantic multi-month calendar.